dadifroggiebcn/gameoflife/README.md

-# Simple game of life with file reading support
+# Simple game of life with RLE parsing support

 A very simple minimal C dependency game of life.
 The grid size is configured at compile time using the 'ROWS' and 'COLS' definitions on the 'main.c' code.